Timeline: Events in the Strauss-Kahn case

 May 13, 2011 - Strauss-Kahn checks into a $3,000-a-night suite at the luxury Sofitel hotel in Manhattan.

-May 14 - A hotel maid tells New York police that Strauss-Kahn sexually assaulted her in his suite.
-She is taken to a hospital and released after treatment.
+May 14 - A hotel maid, 32-year-old Guinea native Nafissatou Diallo, tells New York police that Strauss-Kahn sexually assaulted her in his suite.
+She's taken to a hospital and released after treatment.
 He has lunch with his daughter before driving to John F. Kennedy International Airport to catch an Air France flight to Paris.
 Police board the flight minutes before it is due to depart and detain him.

 May 15 - Strauss-Kahn, 62, is arrested and charged with a criminal sexual act, attempted rape and unlawful imprisonment His wife, French television personality Anne Sinclair, says she expects "his innocence will be established."